-For many Australians, the dream of owning a home, let alone an investment property, seems increasingly unachievable.
-However, for IT professional Vaughn Bell, who started investing in property at the age of 19, building a strong property portfolio was at the top of his priority list.
+For many Australians, the dream of owning a home, let alone buying an investment property, seems increasingly unachievable.
+However, for IT professional, Vaughn Bell, who started investing in property at the age of 19, building a strong property portfolio was at the top of his priority list.
 Fast forward to 2017 and he has now bought nine properties through Ironfish in addition to his existing portfolio.
-He has plenty of great property investment tips to help guide new and experienced investors alike.
+So how did he do it – and why did he choose to invest with Ironfish?
+Vaughn can share plenty of great property investment tips to help guide new and experienced investors alike.

 CASE IN PROFILE